Rollercoaster (Phineas and Ferb)

-"Rollercoaster" is the first episode of the American animated musical-comedy television series Phineas and Ferb.
-The episode was originally broadcast on Disney Channel in the United States on August 17, 2007 as a preview of the series.
-The episode follows series protagonists Phineas and Ferb building an extremely large roller coaster starting in their backyard and going throughout the city.
+"Rollercoaster" is the series premiere of the American animated musical-comedy television series Phineas and Ferb, as well as the first half of the first episode of the series.
+The episode was originally broadcast on Disney Channel in the United States on August 17, 2007, as a preview of the series.
+The episode follows the series' protagonists, Phineas and Ferb, as they build an extremely large roller coaster starting in their backyard and going throughout the city.
+In a subplot, the protagonists' pet platypus Perry is a "secret agent" codenamed Agent P who is assigned the mission to investigate the plans of an evil but silly scientist named Dr. Heinz Doofenshmirtz.

-"Rollercoaster" was written by co-creators Dan Povenmire and Jeff "Swampy" Marsh, the former of whom also directed the episode.
+Series' creators Dan Povenmire and Jeff "Swampy" Marsh wrote "Rollercoaster", the former of whom also directed the episode.
 The two used the episode to pitch the series to Disney.
 They recorded a set of storyboard reels, which Povenmire voiced over and sent them overseas.
-The preview of the episode totaled a combined 10.8 million viewers.
-In 2011, the episode was remade into a half-hour musical episode titled "Rollercoaster: The Musical!".
+When originally aired on August 17, 2007, "Rollercoaster" peaked high ratings in several categories, leading to the episode being the second highest-rated telecast Disney Channel received in its recorded history.
+The preview garnered a recorded amount of 10.8 million viewers.
+In 2011, a half-hour musical episode titled "Rollercoaster: The Musical!" was released for the second season, which reenacts the events of "Rollercoaster" in musical form.